Subscribe to Newsletter

 The sales team can also gather insight into prospects’ buying habits by monitoring changes in technology investment.
 Personalized messages can be crafted that can be used for meaningful conversation with prospects rather than plain old cold calling with the use of Technographic data.

-With the help of technographics, marketing teams can identify specific customer challenges on the horizon & could address those head on by providing apt solutions.
+With the help of technographic, marketing teams can identify specific customer challenges on the horizon & could address that head-on by providing apt solutions.
 This means the sales team doesn’t even have to try to win deals on price.
-Data driven insight enables the sales team to analyze the situation & recommend the best path forward- whether if it’s offering a compatible solution or pitching to replace a competitor.
+Data-driven insight enables the sales team to analyze the situation & recommend the best path forward- whether if it’s offering a compatible solution or pitching to replace a competitor.

-With technographics insights regarding customer, technology can be acquired that will allow sales teams in identifying at-risk accounts.
-This can help the sales teams in proposing solutions that’ll guarantee customer’s continued business.
+With technographic insights regarding customers, technology can be acquired that will allow sales teams in identifying at-risk accounts.
+This can help the sales teams in proposing solutions that’ll guarantee customers’ continued business.
 Also, technographic data help companies to create plans that encourage leveraging all features within the product for optimal success.

 Edward Forrest in his 1985 study of VCR users for the Journal of Advertising Research, wrote that customer profiling “should be based on an amalgam of variables which might best be referred to as ‘technographic’…which focuses on motivations, usage patterns, attitudes about technology…as well as measures of a person’s fundamental values and lifestyle perspective.”

 This perspective on consumer market data works equally well for today’s B2B markets & in fact, may, in fact, be more easily understood based on the amount of company information available online today.